axewater/sharewarez/README.md

 To set up the app with mail features:

 1. **Create `config.py`**:
 - Copy `config.py.example`: Start by making a copy of `config.py.example` and rename it to `config.py`.
-This file will serve as the basis for your application's configuration.
+This file will serve as the basis for your application's configuration. (sidenote: You can also use a .env file for some of the settings if you prefer)

 - Set a Secret Key: Generate a secret key that is random and long.
 This key is crucial for securely signing your app's sessions and cookies.
 Use a combination of letters, numbers, and symbols to make it as secure as possible.

 - Enter Database URI: Specify the URI of your database in the `DATABASE_URI` setting.
-This URI should include the username, password, host, and database name.
+This URI should include the username, password, host, and database name you just created.

 - Configure SMTP Settings: To enable email sending capabilities for user registration and notifications, configure the SMTP settings as follows:
     - `MAIL_SERVER`: The address of your mail server.